 Friends at the End (FATE) has objectives very similar to those of MDMD, but it is based in Scotland and focuses on a change in the Scottish Law.
 FATE and MDMD have joint meetings in London every 6 months.

 Humanists UK (formerly the British Humanist Association).
 Humanists UK campaigns against religious discrimination or privilege in all aspects of society.
 It has a clear policy on assisted dying which is similar to that of MDMD.
 In addition to seeking help for the “terminally ill”, Humanists UK would like to see a law that applies to those who are “permanently and incurably suffering”.
 How much “suffering” should one have to tolerate, though?
 How permanent is “permanent”?
 MDMD believe that it may be better to use a criterion based on an assessment of the individual’s quality of life prospects and their wishes for themselves.
-Unlike the BHA, MDMD does not take a religious position.
+Unlike Humanists UK, MDMD does not take a religious position.
 MDMD is open to supporters of any religion or none.